 Regardless of who your audience is, you should do your absolute best for writing an error-free text.
 Errors of any sort in grammar and style decelerate your reader down and at worst, may make your reader return your paper to you unread.
 Always proofread your text before forwarding it on to your readers.

-If you find these tips hard to follow, you can also take help from a professional by hiring academic writing services.
+If you find these tips hard to follow, you can also take help from a professional assignment writing experts by hiring academic writing services.
 Doing this will provide you with a quality paper with zero errors and plagiarism issues.